jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Navigate back to the **Azure AD B2C** blade that was opened in the last task.

 2. To enable sign-up on your application, you will need to create a sign-up policy.
 This policy describes the experiences consumers will go through during sign-up and the contents of tokens the application will receive on successful sign-ups.
-Click **Sign-up or sign-in policies** and then **+ Add** at the top of the blade.
+Click **Sign-up or sign-in policies** and then **+Add** at the top of the blade.

     ![In the Azure Portal, on the left, under Policies, Sign-up or sign-in policies is selected.
 On the right, the Add button is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image162.png "Azure Portal")